boltops-tools/lono-docs/_docs/more/lambda-layers.md

 ## Lambda Layer Example

-Here's an example to demonstrate how lono can help build a Lambda Layer.
+Here's an example of how lono builds a Lambda Layer.

 First, here's a Lambda function in Ruby.